usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Call/Call.md

 .Details

 .Description

+For the purpose of calling a function or a constructor, we make no distinction between these two concepts.
+A constructor is a function that constructs an application of an algebraic data-type constructor definition, so it has no body, but it is a function which can be called.

 First, the actual parameter expressions _Exp_~i~ are evaluated resulting in values _V_~i~.
 Based on _Name_ and the argument types _T_~i~, the identity of the function to be called is determined.